 So you’ve completed the first part of your chore: you’ve separated and organized your laundry.
 Thus you start to check those tasks off your chore list.
 Then you notice that nauseating stench.
 And you realize that the funky smell emanating from your laundry room is coming from your washing machine.
 Uh-oh.
 That’s not good news.
 Luckily, getting your washer back in top shape isn’t too difficult with the right hacks.
+If you’ve had the misfortune of opening your washer only to think, “My washing machine stinks,” you’re not alone.
 Here’s how to get rid of that gross washing machine smell for good.

 Any place subject to constant moisture and wetness is bound to develop a smell if you aren’t careful.
 Mold and mildew grow easily in damp areas with low light and where stagnant water can build up, as stated by the Centers for Disease Control and Prevention (CDC).